tmr08c/tmr08c.github.io/content/blog/2020/11/phoenix-app-in-iframe/index.md

 end
 ```

-I didn't add this directly to the existing `browser` `pipeline` because I anticipated the need to have some routes that would not be required to render within the Jira UI (and therefore not in an `iframe`).
+I did not add this directly to the existing `browser` `pipeline` because I anticipated the need to have some routes that would not be required to render within the Jira UI (and therefore not in an `iframe`).
 While your needs will be different, please remember the ability to render `iframe`s is limited for security purposes.
 I would suggest trying to limit the ability to display your application in an `iframe` as much as possible and allow access on an as-needed basis instead of defaulting to making it available.

-With our `pipeline` in place, I can group routes that will be rendered in the Jira Connect application together to make them easier to find and to also have them all be able to be rendered in an `iframe`:
+With the `pipeline` in place, I can group routes that will be rendered in the Jira Connect application together.
+This grouping allows us to enable our `AllowfIframe` plug for all of these routes at the same time.

 ```elixir
 scope "/jira", MyAppWeb.Jira, as: :jira do